 Step Five: You will receive an email notification within 9-12 months.
 The email notification will be a standard rejection notice or a request for a full script proposal.
 Playwrights who are offended by standard rejections or do not have complete scripts for proposal should not submit.

 CPT will not review general proposals that do not utilize this application process.

 Please send the following materials in an email as a single attachment – Word or PDF.
 Send email to email@example.com.
 The three questions must be answered in no more than two pages.
 Your resume is not counted in the page count and can be as long as you feel is appropriate.

 Above all, please be frank and honest.
 We at CPT apply for many grants and as artists we have all submitted work to other festivals and theatres.
 We understand that it’s difficult to assemble this material and to answer these questions without becoming either over-the-top conceptual or snide and ironic.

 1. Describe why your project fits well in CPT’s programming agenda.

-Use specific examples of past CPT projects that you feel are parallel to your submission in some way.
+Use specific examples of past CPT projects that you feel are parallel to your proposal in some way.
 Explain how your work is particularly bold or adventurous, by noting its unique aesthetic, manner of connecting to audiences, or path of investigation of a particular theme.
 Note why you feel the themes/aesthetics will be important to CPT audiences and how you feel it will challenge artists and audiences alike

 2. Summarize your project.